-Crianza – wines released on its third year after harvest, aged 12 months in oak cask and 12 in bottle afterward.
+Crianza – wines released in its third year after harvest, aged 12 months in oak cask and 12 in bottle afterward.
 For example, that means that the youngest ones you will drink as of Summer 2019 are from 2015.

 Reserva – released on the fourth year after harvest, aged a total of 3 years between barrel and bottled, with a minimum of 12 months in a barrel.

 For example, the Rioja bestsellers are usually Crianza, when the oak flavor is well balanced with the fruity primary aromas.
-Conversely, most of the white wines you will find are young, dry ones (except for Sherry wines, that deserve a whole new chapter).
+Conversely, most of the white wines you will find are young, dry ones (except for Sherry wines, which deserve a whole new chapter).

 Obviously, the wines you will find in a restaurant’s wine lists will depend on the region you are visiting.
 However, there are a number of regions whose wines are available almost in any eatery or bar.

-Sitting along the upper Ebro river, in the North, this is the oldest and well-known wine region in Spain.
+Sitting along the upper Ebro river, in the North, this is the oldest and most well-known wine region in Spain.
 Its climate is not as rainy as the Basque Country, her neighbor in the North, and is not as extreme (in temps and drought) as central and southern regions.

 Rioja is famous for its red wines, from grape variety Tempranillo, which grows and ripens well on the clay and limestone slopes of the mountains that cover the northern area of this region.
-This variety is supplemented with Grenache and to lesser extend, Graciano, to give more body and smoothness to the wines.
+This variety is supplemented with Grenache and to a lesser extent, Graciano, to give more body and smoothness to the wines.

-Rioja red wines are characterized by their barrel maturation, in 225-liter casks introduced by the French, and nowadays made also with American oak, that gives these wines a subtle vanilla flavor that is the classic Rioja’s taste.
+Rioja red wines are characterized by their barrel maturation, in 225-liter casks introduced by the French, and nowadays made also with American oak, which gives these wines a subtle vanilla flavor that is the classic Rioja’s taste.

-This region is located in central-north Spain, along the upper valley of the Duero river, halfway between Madrid and the Basque Country.
+This region is located in central-north Spain, along the upper valley of the Duero River, halfway between Madrid and the Basque Country.
 The climate there is far more extreme than in Rioja, with more sunny days and high-temperature variability in Summer.

-The predominant variety is also Tempranillo (here also called Tinto Fino), but the climate here makes the wines less acid, more alcoholic, with more body than Rioja’s ones.
+The predominant variety is also Tempranillo (here also called Tinto Fino), but the climate here makes the wines less acidic, more alcoholic, with more body than Rioja’s ones.
 Aging is a common practice as well, but in this case, it is just around 6 months, therefore, can’t be labeled as “Crianza” but “Cosecha” (harvest, that is young wine).

 Located in Galicia (northwest Spain), by the border with Portugal (across the river you’ll find the Vinho Verde region), this relatively new wine region produces white wines from Albariño grape, which gives young, refreshing wines with no aging at all.
 They are fragrant, intensely fruity, dry wines very appreciated by Spaniards.

-This region sits hardly one hundred kilometers from Ribera del Duero downstream the Duero river.
+This region sits hardly one hundred kilometers from Ribera del Duero downstream of the Duero River.
 Despite they share soil and climate with most of the latter, this one is focused on producing young white wines from a local variety called Verdejo, which gives refreshing dry white wines with an herbaceous touch.